algal/TouchVisualizer/README.md

-# Touch Visualizer
+# 3D Touch visualizer and gesture recognizers

+Hello, world.
+What is this?

+This repo contains a few components related to the wonderful world of 3D Touch on iPhones.
+This is the code and data behind [my talk on 3D Touch](https://realm.io/news/alexis-gallagher-3d-touch-swift/).

+Useful bits are, perhaps, the force-visualization overlay window, and the gesture recognizers for detecting force.

+This repo also has the data I gathered studying the force properties API, and the test app I wrote for gathering that data.

+To summarize, it looks like 3D Touch reports 400 distinct force values, which are highly accurate and map linearly to actual physical force.
+The maximum force value reported by the API is about 0.5 kg.
+(However, this is less than the actual maximum force value the device recognizes, since you can see Apple is using a higher degree of force to trigger the pop behavior.)

+Here are items in the repo:

+## TouchDisplayingWindow

-Like UIWindow, but displays an overlay view displaying active touches with force annotations.
+This is like `UIWindow`, but it displays an overlay view displaying active touches with force annotations.
+To run it, run the `TouchVisualizer` target in the Xcode project.

-## discussion

-You can add this to an existing app for debugging purposes, or merely to dazzle and frighten.
+You can add this class to an existing app for debugging purposes, or merely to dazzle and frighten.

 There are two steps to using this: (1) configure your app to use this instead of UIWindow and (2) ensure to deactive it on devices that do not offer force properties API